0xDAWS/PSCheckSumUtility/README.md

 - `SHA384`
 - `SHA512`

 Note: A checksum file has no information about the algorithm used to generate its content, so if you generate a `SHA512` checksum file, you must explicitly tell the script to use the correct algorithm.

-The script does correctly name the generated checksum files according to the algorithm chosen, for example: `MD5` would generate a checksum file with the name `MD5SUMS.txt`.
+The script will correctly name the generated checksum files according to the algorithm chosen, for example: `MD5` would generate a checksum file with the name `MD5SUMS.txt`.
+Which makes it easy to identify the algorithm used to create the checksum, but does not automatically set the algorithm for `Check` or `Compare` modes.

 # Verify installation files (Optional)
 For added security I create a checksum for each release, which can be verified with the PowerShell `Get-FileHash` command, this will ensure the script is unaltered and safe to execute on your machine/s without the need to run the script itself to check its checksums.

-In a powershell prompt enter the following command (replacing with the correct paths for your machine)
+In a powershell prompt enter the following command (replacing with the correct paths for where the module was downloaded to your machine)

 ```
-(Get-FileHash -Algorithm SHA256 $home\Downloads\PSCSU*\PSCheckSumUtility.psm1).hash -eq (Get-Content -Path $home\Downloads\PSCSU*\SHA256SUM.txt)
+(Get-FileHash -Algorithm SHA256 PSCheckSumUtility.psm1).hash -eq (Get-Content -Path SHA256SUM.txt)
 ```
 This will return a boolean value of `True` if the hash matches, or `False` if it has been tampered or corrupted in some way.
 This is essentially a simplified version of what PSCheckSumUtility does behind the scenes anyway but it's nice to be able to verify it with Microsofts own tools for peace of mind.

-You can also find a signature file in each release, for those who value absolute security and have access to GPG you can verify the SHA256SUM.txt file as being genuine using my public [signing key](https://github.com/0xDAWS/Public-Keys/blob/main/0xDAWS.SigningKey.Public.asc) and the following command after importing the key into your keyring.
+You can also find a signature file in each release, for those who value absolute security and have access to GPG you can verify the SHA256SUM.txt file as being genuine using my [signing key](https://github.com/0xDAWS/Public-Keys/blob/main/0xDAWS.SigningKey.Public.asc) and the GPG --verify command (after importing the key into your keyring).

 ```
-gpg --verify $home\Downloads\PSCSU*\SHA256SUM.txt.sig $home\Downloads\PSCSU*\SHA256SUM.txt
+gpg --verify SHA256SUM.txt.sig SHA256SUM.txt
 ```

 # Installation
-To install PSCheckSumUtility it must first be adding it to the PSModulePath, after which it can be imported into powershell with the Import-Module cmdlet
+To install PSCheckSumUtility as a module it must first be added to the PSModulePath on your machine, after which it can be imported into powershell with the Import-Module command.

 ### Manual Installation
-Some users may wish to install the module manually, to do this you will need to create a PSCheckSumUtility directory (name must match exactly) and the place the PSCheckSumUtility.psm1 file inside the directory.
+To install the module manually, you will need to create a `PSCheckSumUtility` directory (the name must match exactly) and then place the PSCheckSumUtility.psm1 file inside the directory.
 The location of this directory is decided by if you wish install the module for a single user or all users on the machine.
 The paths are listed below.

 ##### Single User
 ```$home\Documents\WindowsPowerShell\Modules\PSCheckSumUtility\PSCheckSumUtility.psm1```